kumar-kalyan/kumar-kalyan/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on full stack web dev
-- 👯 I’m looking to collaborate on open source JavaScript projects
+- 👯 Currently hacking at MLH Global Hack Week
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: When I am not coding, I'm definately listning to music or hanging out with my friends

 ## Communitites I am active with